tzoltak/rstyles/README.md

 -   Below perhaps the most widely known IRTree model is used: Middle-Acquiescence-Extreme (MAE) model for a 5-point Likert scale items (Böckenholt, 2012, 2017).
 -   Test consist of 20 items.
 -   Items' *slopes* are generated from a log-normal distribution with expected value and standard deviation on the log scale being 0 and 0.2 respectively.
--   Items' *intercepts* (*thresholds*) are generated from a normal distribution wit expected value of 0 and standard deviation of 1.5.
+-   Items' *intercepts* (*thresholds*) are generated from a normal distribution with expected value of 0 and standard deviation of 1.5.
 -   Latent traits are assumed to be standard normal and independent of each other (this is not a very plausible assumption).
 -   There are 1000 *respondents* (responses that are generated).
 -   Function `mirt()` from package *mirt* is used to estimate 2PL IRT model on the generated data, using so-called *pseudo-items* approach (function `expand_responses()` enables reshaping data to the *pseudo-items* form).